 No. Memgraph uses RAM as the primary storage for data.
 However, Memgraph continuously backs up data to disk with transaction logs and periodic snapshots.
 On restart, Memgraph uses the snapshot and log files to recover its state to what it was before shutting down.

 It depends on the dataset and the queries, in other words, the workload.
-On a single machine, Memgraph scales up to the size of the main memory or disk space where properties could be stored on disk.
+On a single machine, Memgraph scales up to the size of the main memory.
 In a distributed system, the graph is automatically repartitioned in the background to improve query execution time and scalability.

 Memgraph uses ~50GB to store 100M nodes and 100M edges with one label and one property per each node and an edge type and one property per edge.